Ohio Defective Machinery Accidents & Malfunctioning Equipment Leads to Injuries and lawsuits

 Joe Lyon is a highly-rated Cincinnati, Ohio product liability lawyer representing plaintiffs nationwide in a wide variety of product liability and workplace injury cases.

-Common Machinery & Heavy Equipment Accidents
+Ohio Heavy Equipment Accidents

 Injuries involving heavy equipment and machines can be severe and even fatal.
 An injury may occur due to negligence of management or due to defective machinery.
 There are hundreds of machine types used in Ohio workplaces, including heavy equipment used in road construction, agriculture, fracking and manufacturing.
 Some of the more common machines involved in injuries include: